bplaat/zaheer/docs/kora-processor.md

     </tr>
 </table>

-*\* When using the large register encoding and source reg is 15 the source reg is read as **ip** and not as the **flags** register, ip relative addresing is usefull for position indepent code*

-*\*\* Jump instructions have a sepecial encoding, and encoded a condition in the otherwise unused destination register field*
+*\* The adr and jmp instructions have a different encoding see diagram above, the jmp instruction encodes its 4-bit condition inside the destination register part*

 ## Pseudo instructions
 There are also some pseudo instructions which the assembler translates to other instructions, most pseudo instructions